What’s planned for Northcote?

 1. The town centre - creating a vibrant heart

-To make this happen, the community facilities on Cadness Reserve at the back of the town centre could move to a potential new multi-purpose building (subject to feasibility and ongoing community consultation).
-We could then sell part of the vacated reserve land to enable new residential development.
+To make this happen, the community facilities on Cadness Reserve at the back of the town centre could move to a potential multi-purpose building (subject to feasibility and ongoing community consultation).
 The town centre will feature higher-density housing.

-Our plan includes a new, larger supermarket with mixed-use development including shops, housing and undercroft parking.
+Our plan includes a new, larger supermarket with mixed-use development including shops, housing and undercover parking.

 We’ll also improve public spaces by: